umrover/mrover-esw/docs/getting-started/starter/servo/part1-pwm.md

 ### 3. Creating the header file

-Having a Servo object will make it easier to adjust the number servos or where the servos are in the future, so for good practice, we will create a servo object and function prototypes in a header file.
+Having a Servo object will make it easier to adjust the number servos or where the servos are in the future, so for good practice, we will create a servo class and declare any member variables and member functions in a header file.

-On the menu to the left, in `Core`&rarr;`Inc`, create a new header file named `servo.h`.
+On the menu to the left, in `Core`&rarr;`Inc`, create a new header file named `servo.hpp`.

 ![creating a header file in CubeIDE](create_header.webp)